Skip to main content

 • Researchers note that 1 in 5 women and 1 in 10 men ages 14 to 49 years have genital herpes.
 (Office on Women’s Health, 2023)

-• Women are more likely to be infected with HSV-2, and their risk of developing it increases in relation to the number of sexual relationships they have.
-The virus can spread through sexual contact more easily from men to women than from women to men.
-(NLM, 2023)
+• Women are more likely to be infected with HSV-2.
+The virus can spread through sexual contact more easily in the female anatomy.
+(NLM, 2024)

 Herpes statistics by race and ethnicity

-• HSV-2 infectious rates are higher among non-Hispanic African Americans than non-Hispanic White people.
+• HSV-2 infection rates are higher among non-Hispanic African Americans than non-Hispanic White people.
 (NLM, 2023)

-• The Office on Women’s Health estimates that 1 in 2 African American women develop HSV-2 between the ages of 14 and 49 years.
+• The Office on Women’s Health estimates that 1 in 2 African American women develops HSV-2 between the ages of 14 and 49.
 (Office on Women’s Health, 2023)

 • Half of STI cases in the U.S. occur in young adults ages 15 to 24 years.
 (Journal of Adolescent Health, 2017)

 • STI rates are lower among the Asian adolescent population.
-This could be because they are usually understudied in sexual health studies.
+This could be because they are underrepresented in sexual health studies.
 (Journal of Adolescent Health, 2017)

 Herpes and overall health